top of page

 • What problem does the project solve?

-• Does it truly require blockchain technology?
+• Does it actually require blockchain technology?

-Stronger teams create stronger projects.
+Strong teams build durable projects.
 Look for:

-• A transparent, doxxed team with relevant experience.
+• A transparent, doxxed team with relevant experience

-• Reputable advisors and investors.
+• Reputable advisors or institutional backers

-• Active communication, progress updates, and accountability.
+• Clear communication, updates, and accountability

-4. Technology and Security
+4) Technology and security

 Before investing, verify:

-• Open-source code with ongoing GitHub development.
+• Open-source code with ongoing GitHub activity

-5. Tokenomics
+5) Tokenomics

-Look at real usage, not marketing:
+Focus on real usage, not marketing:

 • Total value locked (TVL)